 My Advice: It’s a great Prague Beer Halls experience but note the following:

-1) The goulash is served with separate hot pepper so cut into that if you want it more spicy.
+1) Both the beer sausage and the goulash are served with separate hot pepper so cut into that if you want it more spicy.

 2) In the U Vejvodu side dish menu you should try the mix of bread and “Carlsbad” dumplings.
 Carlsbad (Karlovy Vary) dumplings are a mix of bread and herbs and not many places in Prague will do them.

 3) Accordion music is standard and will move around the tables in the evening.
 If you want to avoid the music then either come here for lunch or book a table on the balcony.

 4) The Pork knee is presented as skewered above a wooden chopping board.
 Looks interesting but totally impractical for eating from so I do not eat the knuckle here.

 Jilska 4, Prague Old Town, U Vejvodu Website